General features

 -

-Rar archives with either the unrar or rarfile python package. rarfile is a wrapper over the unrar command. unrar uses the libunrar library and works much better.
-The library can sometimes be found as a standard package (Ubuntu libunrar5) or be built from the unrar source code.
-The rarfile wrapper is packaged as python3-rarfile by Debian. unrar is generally not packaged, use
+Rar archives with either the unrar or rarfile python package.
+The rarfile package is a wrapper over the unrar command and is packaged as python3-rarfile by Debian.
+The unrar package uses the libunrar library and works much better.
+The libunrar library can sometimes be found as a standard package (Ubuntu libunrar5) or be built from the unrar source code.
+The unrar package is generally not packaged, use

 7zip archives with py7zr The Recoll handler can alternatively use pylzma, but this fails on some archives.
-Neither is packaged by all distributions, and you may have to use pip3 for installation.
+Neither is packaged by all distributions, and you will probably have to use pip for installation.

 -